 Business Manager solves a lot of companies’ concerns with user access and permissions by having everything in one central location for the company admin.

 While Facebook has made parts of management a lot easier and streamlined, it does have a steep learning curve for a new user.
 However, the benefits far outweigh the difficulties.
 Namely, for companies that have lots of moving parts and just need one central place to manage their Facebook operations.

 One of our great hopes for the platform moving forward is a central location for agencies to run multiple reports across several ad accounts at once.

-- Facebook Ads Case Study for a Furniture eCommerce Site: ROAS From 0 to 29.5 in 3 Months We’ll share the exact process we followed to increase Artisan’s ROAS from 0 to 29.5 in just 3 months — roughly, for every dollar spent on the campaign, they got almost $30 back.
+- Facebook Ads for Furniture eCommerce Site Case Study: ROAS From 0 to 29.5 in 3 Months We’ll share the exact process we followed to increase a furniture eCommerce site’s ROAS from 0 to 29.5 in just 3 months.
+Roughly, for every dollar spent on their Facebook ads campaign, […]

 - Research and Analysis of the Top 50 eCommerce Brands’ Facebook Ads How do the top eCommerce companies use Facebook ads?
 We analyzed 50 top companies to find out what eCommerce Facebook ads they were running.
 Here are the trends we found.

 Shaun Elley graduated from the University of Colorado Boulder in 2012 with a Bachelor of Science degree in business with an emphasis in marketing.
 After graduating, he worked in-house at a local business as a digital marketing specialist before joining Inflow on the agency side.View Author’s Profile